 Then move up just above your first row, again gluing small sections at a time, until the cone is completely covered.

-Next I white washed a couple of clay pots.
-They were pretty but I wanted a more rustic look, so I used a few different shades of green and brown to make them look old and mossy.
+Next, I whitewashed a couple of clay pots.
+They were pretty but I wanted a more rustic look, so I used a few different shades of brown and green acrylic paint to make them look old and mossy.